AMD Announces Ryzen Threadripper, Challenges Intel With 12C/16C For $799 and $999

 Enthusiasts have yearned for a suitable high-end desktop platform alternative for ages, and now we finally have one.
 AMD announced its highly anticipated Ryzen Threadripper in two flavors: The 1950X weighs in with 16 cores and 32 threads for $999, and the Threadripper 1920X brings 12 cores and 24 threads for $799.
 Both will ship in early August.
 AMD also announced its Ryzen 3 models and a ship date of July 27, but hasn't provided pricing information about these low-end models.

 AMD released a video that outlines the basics of the launch and pits both Threadripper models against Intel's Core i9-7900X in a Multi-Threaded Cinebench R15 workload.
 The Ryzen Threadripper models win handily.
-That's a nice result, but it's noteworthy that both AMD models have the core count advantage.
+That's a nice result, and it's noteworthy that both AMD models have the core count advantage, but the processors fall in the same price range.
 Given that Intel's 12-core and 16-core models aren't available yet, this is the closest we can get to a fair comparison to Intel's high-end models.

 AMD's strategy has been to offer disruptive price points compared to competing Intel chips, and Threadripper's pricing continues that trend.
 Intel's competing Core i9-7960X features a similar 16C/32T as the $999 Threadripper 1950X, but it retails for $1,699.
 The $1,199 Core i9-7920X contends with the $799 12C/24T Threadripper 1920X.